telerik/winforms-docs/gridview/populating-with-data/updating-the-database-with-ado.net.md

 ## Updating the database when a single cell value is changed

 The above solutions will come in handy in many cases.
-However, in some
-          scenarios the database may have to be updated immediately after the user edits a single cell, without changing the current row.
+However, in some scenarios the database may have to be updated immediately after the user edits a single cell, without changing the current row.
 For this case, you have to handle the CellValueChanged event as shown below:
-        #_[C#]_

 {{source=..\SamplesCS\GridView\PopulatingWithData\AutoSavingDataGridEvents.cs region=changingValue}}
 {{source=..\SamplesVB\GridView\PopulatingWithData\AutoSavingDataGridEvents.vb region=changingValue}}